Patri Friedman: Pronomos Capital

 In 2019, Friedman founded Pronomos Capital, a venture capital firm whose purpose is to bankroll the construction of experimental cities on vacant tracts of land in developing countries.
 Like The Seasteading Institute, Pronomos Capital is backed by Peter Thiel.
 Most of the cities will be aimed at foreign businesses seeking friendlier tax treatment.

 Poker career

-During his poker career, Patri Freidman was predicted to become a world champion by Card Player Magazine.
-However, he has not won a poker Championship as of 2019.
+In 2000, Card Player Magazine suggested Patri Friedman might become a world champion.
+His winnings were as follows:

-Family
+Personal life

 Patri is the grandson of Nobel Prize-winning economist Milton Friedman and economist Rose Friedman and son of economist and physicist David D. Friedman.
 He has two children by his first wife.
-As of February 10, 2018, he is married to Brit Benjamin with whom he has one child.
-Patri and Brit are self described transhumanists and rationalists, they have arranged to be cryonically preserved after their legal death.
+As of February 10, 2018, he was married to Brit Benjamin with whom he has one child.
+They divorced in 2023.
+Patri and Brit are self-described transhumanists and rationalists, and they have arranged to be cryonically preserved after their legal death.